 To test whether these results also survive when controlling for other factors, we estimate logit regressions.
 Table 2 summarizes the results of our regression models, the investment in CEO A being the dependent variable.
 Because it is possible that there is systematic variation in how individuals of certain age, gender or training make inferences regarding traits of the CEOs (including about traits which we did not ask participants about), we control for participants' Age, Gender (Female), and academic major (Economics) in all regressions.
-We rarely find significant effects of these demographic variables, though economics students tend to be less likely to invest with CEO A. As prior accounting research finds that perceived trustworthiness affects investment choices (e.g., Hewitt et al., 2020), we also test and control for this factor ($\Delta CEO_Trustworthy$) in all regressions (for a discussion of these results, see Section 4.3).
+We rarely find significant effects of these demographic variables, though economics students tend to be less likely to invest with CEO A. As prior accounting research finds that perceived trustworthiness affects investment choices (e.g., Hewitt et al., 2020), we also test and control for this factor ( $\Delta CEO_Trustworthy$ ) in all regressions, thus picking up components of trustworthiness ( such as reliability and competence, for instance) unrelated to perceived commitment to honesty.
+Section 4.3 summarizes these results.

 Column (1) shows that participants react to differences in claimed future returns between the two CEOs such that they prefer to invest with CEO A when he claimed higher future returns than CEO B and vice versa.
 The marginal effects imply that an increase of the returns difference in favor of CEO A by 10 percentage points (the difference between the choice situations) increases the probability of investing with that CEO by about 5%.
-Column (2) shows the positive direct effect for the second main variable of interest, ΔCEO_PVHon .
+Column (2) shows the positive direct effect for the second main variable of interest, $\Delta CEO_PVHon$ .
 Thus, participants tend to invest with the CEO whom they perceive to be more committed to honesty.
 In Column (3), we include both main predictors in a single model, and both positive direct effects remain significant.
 A one standard deviation increase in CEO A's perceived commitment to honesty relative to CEO B's perceived commitment to honesty has about the same quantitative effect on the attractiveness of CEO A as an increase in claimed returns of CEO A relative to CEO B of 27 percentage points (=0.742/0.028).

 In Column (4) we test the interaction between the two main variables of interest.
 H2 holds that as a CEO's perceived commitment to honesty increases relative to his peer, the relative difference in their claimed returns plays a diminishing role in motivating investor choices.
 The significant negative interaction term supports H2.
-The more participants perceive CEO A to be more committed to honesty than CEO B, the smaller the effect of claimed future returns on investments in CEO A. A one standard deviation increase in $\triangle CEO_PVHon$ reduces the relevance of returns of CEO A relative to CEO B by about 40% (0.011/0.027).
+The more participants perceive CEO A to be more committed to honesty than CEO B, the smaller the effect of claimed future returns on investments in CEO A. A one standard deviation increase in $\Delta CEO_PVHon$ reduces the relevance of returns of CEO A relative to CEO B by about 40% (0.011/0.027).